Baba Tatsui: Britain

-Baba moved to Britain in 1870, residing outside Chippenham and four other Tosa students.
+Baba moved to Britain in 1870, residing outside Chippenham with four other students from Tosa Domain (now Kōchi Prefecture).
 They then moved to Warminster where he studied Geography, Geometry and History at the local grammar school.
 Baba moved to London in October 1871 eventually settling in West Croydon.
-The following autumn Baba continued his studies in England in Naval Engineering until 1872 when he switched to law after the Iwakura mission arrived in London, granting him a governmental grant and began attending the 'regular courses', and sat in on a Westminster case in the Court of Probate and the Queen's Bench.
+The following autumn Baba continued his studies in England in Naval Engineering until 1872 when he switched to law after the Iwakura Mission arrived in London, granting him a governmental grant, and began attending the "regular courses," and sat in on a Westminster case in the Court of Probate and the Queen's Bench.
 From February 1873 he attended the Association for the Promotion of Social Science, attending annual Congresses from November to June with his English friends like the society's General Secretary Charles Ryalls and Sheldon Amos in Norwich and Brighton in 1875 where they aimed to draft new laws to benefit the working classes of Victorian England.
 Topics discussed included legislative reform for prisoners, women's education, animal cruelty, trade union law and public sanitation.